Edward S. Bragg: Congress

 After the 1880 census, redistricting was carried out and Bragg's county, Fond du Lac, was moved from the 5th congressional district to the 2nd district.
 Bragg now found himself in an intense contest for renomination against Arthur Delaney of Dodge County.
 In the days before attended the convention in September, Bragg was arrested and accused of a financial fraud deriving from a transaction with the Tremont House institution in Chicago.
 Though the charges were eventually dropped, the controversy likely harmed his chances of renomination.

 At the convention, the vote deadlocked for hundreds of ballots with delegates for the two candidates unwilling to compromise.
 The matter was resolved when Bragg had to leave the convention to attend his daughter's wedding—a former ally, Daniel H. Sumner, convinced a group of delegates to pick him as a compromise candidate on the 1,601st ballot.
 Bragg initially considered an independent bid, but decided against it, stating that he was retiring from politics.

 While in Congress, Bragg had been one of only 3 Democrats to vote against the Chinese Exclusion Act of 1882.

 We love him for the enemies he made.
 In Harper's Weekly, 1884.

 General Bragg remained involved in state politics.
 In 1884, he was again a delegate to the Democratic National Convention.
-At that convention, he seconded the nomination of Grover Cleveland for the presidency saying "We love him for the enemies he made."—referring to Cleveland's conflicts with the corrupt Tammany Hall organization.
+He seconded the nomination of Grover Cleveland for the presidency saying "We love him for the enemies he has made."—referring to Cleveland's conflicts with the corrupt Tammany Hall organization.
 The phrase became a slogan for the Cleveland campaign, and Cleveland was elected the 22nd President of the United States that November.

 That same fall, Bragg again pursued the Democratic nomination for Congress at the district convention, held at Beaver Dam, Wisconsin, in September.
 Daniel Sumner was seeking renomination, Arthur Delaney was again a chief rival, with Judge Hiram W. Sawyer of Washington County also in the race.
 The balloting again deadlocked with no candidate able to secure the majority.
 Before the 150th ballot, Sawyer and Sumner withdrew from the contest, allowing Bragg to win the nomination in a 15–13 vote over Delaney.

 Bragg won the November general election with 55% over Republican Samuel S. Barney.
 During the 49th United States Congress (1885-1887) Bragg was chairman of the Committee on Military Affairs.

 In 1886, Bragg again faced a contested convention when seeking renomination.
 Delaney was his chief rival, again.
 Once again, a bitter and lengthy convention fight ensued.
 On the 216th ballot, Delaney was able to secure the nomination from Bragg.
 Delaney went on to defeat in the general election.